Principle Security Principle Security.

 Skills on demand

-Network, cloud, identity, GRC, IR — one program, every discipline
+Network, cloud, identity, GRC, IR, all delivered through one program across every discipline

 Why we built it

-The traditional statement of work asks you to predict, months in advance, exactly which tasks you'll need, in what order, from which specialty — then locks all three behind a change-order process.
+The traditional statement of work asks you to predict, months in advance, exactly which tasks you'll need, in what order, and from which specialty, then locks all three behind a change-order process.
 Security doesn't work that way.
 A pen-test finding, an examiner letter, or a stalled migration reshuffles your priorities overnight, and the contract can't keep up.

 Visiting consultant, rigid SOW